masalinas/poc-iam-keycloak-theme/README.md

 ```

+## Some development configuration

+While creating a theme it’s a good idea to disable caching as this makes it possible to edit theme resources directly from the themes directory without restarting Keycloak.
+To do this edit standalone.xml.
+For theme set staticMaxAge to -1 and both cacheTemplates and cacheThemes to false.
+This configiration will be on the Dockerfile keycloak file.

 ## Coding
 Now we must coding the login freemaker template from login.ftl file and add new styles for it and add configure the theme properties to be deployed